On the ubiquity of Arf rings

 \section{Weakly Arf closures}

-As proved by J. Lipman in \cite{L}, among all the Arf rings between the ring and its integral closure, there is a smallest one, which is called {\it the Arf closure}.
-The reader may refer to \cite{L} for basic properties.
-In this section we slightly modify the closure, to investigated weakly Arf rings, in accordance with our situation.
+As proved by J. Lipman in \cite{L}, among all the Arf rings between a ring and its integral closure, there is a smallest one, called {\it the Arf closure}.
+The reader may refer to \cite{L} for its basic properties.
+In this section we slightly modify this closure, and use it in our investigation of the weakly Arf rings.

-For a while, until Proposition \ref{7.3}, let $A$ denote a Noetherian ring.
-We define $\calY_A$ to be the set of all weakly Arf rings $B$ such that $B$ is an intermediate ring between $A$ and $\overline{A}$ and is a module-finite extension over the ring $A$.
+For a Noetherian ring $A$, we define $\calY_A$ to be the set of all weakly Arf rings $B$ such that $B$ is an intermediate ring between $A$ and $\overline{A}$ and is a module-finite extension over the ring $A$.
 Suppose that $\calY_A \ne \emptyset$.
 Notice that this assumption is automatically satisfied if $\overline{A}$ is a module-finite extension over $A$.
 However, the set $\calY_A$ could be non-empty, even though $\overline{A}$ is not finitely generated, as we show next.

 \begin{rem} Let $S=k[[t]]$ be the formal power series ring over a field $k$, $R_0 = k[[t^4, t^5, t^6]]$ and $R_1 = k[[t^4, t^5, t^6, t^7]]$ be semigroup rings.
 We consider the idealizations $A = R_0\ltimes S$ and $B=R_1 \ltimes S$.
 Then $\overline{A} = S \ltimes \rmQ(S)$ is not finitely generated as an $A$-module.
 However, $B$ is a module-finite extension over $A$ and is a weakly Arf ring; see Corollary \ref{5.8}. \end{rem}